PavanRangani/docs/docs/prd/philanthropy/payment.md

 ### UI requirement

-- For Individual/Joint/Trust, shows two separate tables for `Grants payments` and `Contributions payments`
+- For Individual/Joint/Trust, shows two separate tables for `Grants payments` and `Contributions payments`. [see this](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScQiBDUNh3XXMFGjuEPX87NU)
 - For Foundation, shows only `Grants Payments` table
 - When there is no records in any table, shows `No Payments Found`
 - In tables records are grouped by Paid or Unpaid